bschonec/gpfs.mmbuildgpl/README.md

 With this RPM, 'mmbuildgpl' will execute just after file system mounts and before GPFS has a chance to start.

-This works (currently) only on RHEL7 variants.
+This works with only systemd and sysV variants.

-This is tested only on RHEL7 on IBM SystemZ (s390/s390x).
+This is tested only on RHEL6/RHEL7 on IBM SystemZ (s390/s390x).

 I have *no* idea what I'm doing with rpmbuild so pull requests and suggestions are MOST welcome.